-Translation and interpretation of the love poem into Faroese tórshavn (Faeroese, føroyskt mál), a language of the Germanic languages group of the Indo-European languages family.
-Close to the Icelandic the Faroese has retained traits of the old Nordic.
-The Faroese language is spoken in the Faroe Islands (Denmark) by 70,000 people, islands which are are halfway between Iceland and Scotland.
+Translation and interpretation of the love poem into Faroese tórshavn (Faeroese, føroyskt mál), a language of the Germanic languages group, of the Indo-European languages family.
+Close to the Icelandic, the Faroese has retained traits of the old Nordic.
+The Faroese language is spoken in the Faroe Islands (Denmark) by 70,000 people; islands, which are are halfway between Iceland and Scotland.
 The written language was established in the 19th century.
-And since the 20th century, Faroese has gradually gained its place alongside Danish, and this in all areas of social life.
+Since the 20th century, Faroese has gradually gained its place alongside Danish, and this in all areas of social life.